 So far this week, we’ve seen how amazingly generous the earliest Christians were with one another.
 What I’ve asked in each of the previous two posts, though, is this: Isn’t it possible that at least some people in the church are having trouble with all this generosity?

 In fact, there were.
 It took a while (see the previous two posts that set this up here and here), but now we’re ready to read the passage that we’re studying this week, and it includes the first of three crises that we’re going to going to learn about through this and the next two posts.
 The first crisis is found in Acts 5 verses 1-11.
-Please read that.
-You’ll want to because it is a freaky situation.
+Please read that section of verses.
+You’ll want to read them before continuing with this post, because what you will read there is a freaky situation.
 Then come back to this post, and we’ll talk about it.

 Remember that time where Jesus said to the rich young ruler, “Sell everything you have and give it to the poor”?
 Could it be that the first Christians, as they were organizing the church, said, “OK everyone, Jesus said sell everything you have, so that’s what we’re all going to do, period.
 Get out there, sell all your stuff and bring us the cash.”?
 Doubtful they said that.
 Remember that in Acts 4:32, we read they only sold off property “from time to time.”
-It seems best to understand it on an as-needed basis.
-So they were ready to sell when a need arose.
+It seems best to understand that the sold the properties on an as-needed basis.
+But keep in mind that they were clearly ready to sell when a need arose.

-Look at the questions Peters asks in verse 4.
+Next, look at the questions Peters asks in Acts 5, verse 4.
 It seems Ananias and Sapphira did have the freedom to choose how to use the property.
 They could have chosen to keep the property, or if they sold it, they could have chosen to use the proceeds how they wanted.